xsm3z/space-invaders/README.md

 - Multiplayer Mode : Introducing a Co-op mode where players can defend Earth together.
 - New Alien Types : Adding a variety of different Alien types, behaviors and movement patterns.
-- Level System : Can move through different sectors and progress through a storyline
+- Level System : Can move through different sectors and progress through a storyline.
-- Boss battles : Introducing boss battles at the end of eah mission set
+- Boss battles : Introducing boss battles at the end of eah mission set.
-- Power Ups : Power ups, that porvide player with different weapons, speed or health enhancements
+- Power Ups : Power ups, that porvide player with different weapons, speed or health enhancements.